SouthsideSoftware/BuildLight/readme.md

 This project uses Nuget to pull packages and the packages are not placed into the repository.
 Therefore, you should build as shown above after a clone and before opening the solution in VS.NET to get the latest packages.
 NuGet will check for latest packages whenever you build in VS.NET or at the command line.

+## Configuring

+* In Nlog.config, adjust the location of the log file.
+Default to a folder in \logs.
+* Set TeamCityUser, TeamCityPassword and TeamCityUrl in the configuraton file of the service
+* Install the service using TopShelf.
+You can perform the default install after building in your bin\debug (or release) directory using default settings:

+'''
+TeamCityBuildLight.Service install
+'''

+Consult the [TopShelf Wiki](https://github.com/Topshelf/Topshelf/wiki/Command-Line) for more configuration options.

 ## Supported Versions of TeamCity

 * 7.x and higher